vv1ck/vv1ck/README.md

 ---

 ## About Me
-I'm **vv1ck**, a cybersecurity researcher and open-source developer.
+I'm **Mr Joker**, a cybersecurity researcher and open-source developer.
 I build advanced security tools, penetration testing utilities, and OSINT projects that help individuals and organizations stay safe in the digital world.

 ---